 - Other pests that must be controlled under area-wide programs

-All individuals, businesses, and property owners responsible for pesticide applications in the five categories listed above must comply with certain basic requirements of the permit.
-A higher level of permit conditions is required for all federal and state agencies, weed and vector control districts, and for certain other entities that exceed annual treatment area thresholds.
+Groups and property owners responsible for pesticide applications in the categories listed above must comply with basic requirements of the permit.
+In some situations, a higher level of permit conditions is required for all federal and state agencies, weed and vector control districts.
+This may also apply to other entities that exceed annual treatment area thresholds.